CHill-Three/vivado.github.io/README.md

 ![twoToOneMUX](https://raw.githubusercontent.com/CHill-Three/vivado.projects/master/Project%201%3A%20Testing%20a%20Two%20to%20One%20Multiplexer/twoToOneMUX.PNG?raw=true "twoToOneMUX")

 #### Description:
-This CMOS-based 2-to-1 multiplexer consists of two inputs VALUES A and B, one select input (selection) and one output (mux_out).
+This CMOS-based 2-to-1 multiplexer consists of two inputs VALUES a and b, one select input (selection) and one output (mux_out).
 Follow the title link embedded for the Verilog code used in this project file.